dandrewbarlow/radio/README.md

 connection.
 One likes to hope that's not an issue these days, and one is often wrong.

+Volume controls are another thing that the user has to do themselves.
+Either at a hardware level, a software mixer, whatever.
+This script embraces the live ethos of the radio with the bold and innovative decision to have no playback controls.
+It's either playing or it's not.

 For minimalism's sake, I am hiding the VLC `stderr` output.
 This also means if something goes wrong, it will not tell you.
 And if you do have a slower internet connection, it could be a few seconds before you can tell if it's